-3. Signal Detection Model
+3. Graph the Signal Detection Model

 RscorePlus computes the mean and standard deviation of the best-fitting Gaussian signal detection model from the data.
 It also computes the position of the five decision criteria.
 These data are on the printed output.
-You can draw the Gaussian SDT model, with criteria, using the R script in the file lab2_SDT_Model_Graph.R.
-When you execute the script, it will ask you for the input file.
+You can draw the Gaussian SDT model, with criteria, using the plot2() command defined by executing the script file $lab2_Graphs.R$.
+When you run the script, it will ask you for the input file.
 Choose the Gaussian_grf.txt file.
-You should edit the script to put in your own name on the graphs.
+You should edit the script to put in your own name on the graphs (line 17).
 You may have to adjust the position of the text labels.
 These labels are positioned at the bottom of the script with the text() command in R.